zachzloof/zachzloof_assessment2/README.md

 <img src="documentation\screenshots\testing\testing4.png" alt="Concluded test results with unit testing and integration testing">

-FRONT END TESTING TO DO IF HAVE TIME

 ## Running the tests
 ---------------------
 To run the tests yourself, all you need to do is right click the root of the folder, bring your mouse over "Coverage As".
 You will see options come up, you will want to select "J-Unit Test", this will give you a set of test results as well as an overall test coverage for the application